Kalkwst/Risotto/README.md

 Determines whether or not the number of elements in the sequence is greater than or equal to the given integer.

+#### AtMost

+Determines whether or not the number of elements in the sequence is less than or equal to the given integer.

 #### Bifurcate

 Splits values into two groups, based on the result of the given filtering function.